GLOBAL MARKETS-Stocks fall, gold and yen rise amid political uncertainty

 Investment Management in New Canaan, Connecticut.

-with Comey is going to take (lawmakers') eyes off the tax reform
+Comey is going to take people’s eyes off the tax reform and

 A disappointing profit report by Macy's and ensuing